Skip to main content

 https://yoursite.com/api/webhooks/lightning

-Or configure via API:
+Or configure via the merchant self-service API:

-curl -X PUT https://api.lightningenable.com/api/admin/merchants/{id} \
+curl -X PUT https://api.lightningenable.com/api/merchant/webhook-url \

--H "X-API-Key: admin-key" \
+-H "X-API-Key: your-merchant-api-key" \

--d '{"callbackUrl": "https://yoursite.com/api/webhooks/lightning"}'
+-d '{"webhookUrl": "https://yoursite.com/api/webhooks/lightning"}'

 Step 7: Verify Installation